 The first serial packet is enclosed within start and stop bits, consists of a 7-bit address field, read/write bit, and the acknowledge bit.
 The acknowledge bit is always generated by the device receiving the address or data field.
-Five of the seven address bits are used by the TPS23841.
-The value of the sixth and seventh bit is ignored and not used by the TPS23841.
+Five of the seven address bits are used by the TPS2384.
+The value of the sixth and seventh bit is ignored.
+(See Note (1) in Table 1)